 - Do the roles of other people in similar jobs look more attractive and interesting?

 - Do you feel uncomfortable or out of your depth during your normal working day?

 - Do you feel that more knowledge about what you do, what your company does, and the industry you’re in will help you to relax more – and be more successful?
 Or, don’t you really want to learn more, as it isn’t interesting?

-It may be that you're not able to answer all of these questions yourself, in which case chatting to a (trusted) friend might help - or you may prefer to seek the advice of a careers counsellor.
-A counsellor can help you to understand yourself better - and then understand in what roles you will be happiest.
+It may be that you’re not able to answer all of these questions yourself, in which case chatting to a (trusted) friend might help – or you may prefer to seek the advice of a career counsellor.
+A counsellor can help you to understand yourself better – and then understand in what roles you will be happiest.

-This isn't just some left-wing tree-hugging ideal either - being happy in your job is an essential part of being successful.
+This isn’t just some left-wing tree-hugging super-woke ideal either – being happy in your job is an essential part of being successful.
 In the right role, doing what you really, really enjoy, you can achieve with relative ease what would seem almost impossible in other roles.